vLeov/php-chess/docs/board.md

 #### `isCheck(): bool`

-Finds out if a player is in check.
+Checks out whether the current player is in check.

 ```php
 $isCheck = $board->isCheck();